stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

-If the problem is a software error (failed assertion or other unexpected error), search the archives and tracker as above, and report it to the `ceph-devel`_ email list if there's no clear fix or existing bug.
+If the problem is a software error (failed assertion or other unexpected error), search the archives and tracker as above, and report it to the `stone-devel`_ email list if there's no clear fix or existing bug.

 .. _no-free-drive-space: